Polkadot-Blockchain-Academy/pba-content/syllabus/Graded_Assignments/week-3.md

 > To the contrary, when needed, make a `Trait` that is supposed to deliver some functionality, and do a *mock* implementation of it, to abstract away components that you want to interact with and are not readily available in FRAME.

-## Topic selection

-You are expected to share your selected topic **no later than Sunday July 31st**.

-If there is something you would like to implement that’s not in the proposed list, please come talk to either your TA, Shawn, or Kian for approval.
-Whomever approves your project will also grade your project, so keep them informed of your work.

-It is your responsibility to make sure you have all your questions answered by your TA or other instructors before the final deadline.

-## Deadline

-The submission due date is **Wednesday, August 3rd at 12PM**.

-## Submission

-Send a link to a GitHub repository containing your implementation to your TA in order to submit.
-In fairness to all students, please refrain from updating your code past **12 PM of the due date**.

 ## Grading rubric

 Your implementation will be reviewed for code quality and implementation details.